 You must see Oregon's only National Park, Crater Lake, in person to fully believe the unbelievable depth of color in this most beautiful of settings!

 Oregon is a great travel destination.
-Offering much in a wide variety of terrains for the nature lover or sports enthusiast and everyone in between, an Oregon vacation pleases almost everybody.
+An Oregon vacation pleases almost everybody offering much in a wide variety of terrains for the nature lover or sports enthusiast and everyone in between.

-My mother, niece and I traveled to Oregon to spend two weeks exploring different areas and this article will address taking in the one and only...and spectacular!...national park within its borders.
+My mother, niece and I traveled to Oregon to spend two weeks exploring different areas, and this article will address seeing a spectacular national park within its borders.

-The bowl like caldera eventually began to collect rain, spring water and snow and filled up to become the beautiful site it is today.
-The color of the water is particularly beautiful and an intense blue due to the light refraction in it's deep waters.
+The bowl-like caldera eventually began to collect rain, spring water and snow and filled up to become the beautiful site it is today.
+The color of the water is an intense blue due to the light refraction in its deep waters.